Corrosion Control

 Day Cares & Schools

 Testing for lead in water is required at all registered day cares and schools up to eighth grade.
-This testing will involve training school and day care staff to take samples from inside the buildings, which will then be tested and reported as required by the Texas Commission on Environmental Quality.
-Rules and guidelines continue to change and the city will continue to comply with the requirements as new information comes in.
+This testing will involve training the staff at the schools and day care facilities to take samples from inside the buildings, which will then be tested and reported as required by the Texas Commission on Environmental Quality.
+Rules and guidelines continue to change and the City will continue to comply with the requirements as new information comes in.